Free skating: Single skating

-According to the ISU, a free skating program for men and women single skaters "consists of a well balanced program of Free Skating elements, such as jumps, spins, steps and other linking movements executed with minimal two-footed skating, in harmony with music of the Competitor’s choice".
+According to the ISU, a free skating program for men and women single skaters "consists of a well balanced program of Free Skating elements, such as jumps, spins, steps and other linking movements executed with minimal two-footed skating, in harmony with music of the Competitor's choice, vocal music with lyrics is permitted".
 Skaters have "complete freedom" to select any free skating elements they choose; the sum of the elements make up an entire free skating program.
-All the elements must be linked together by connecting different steps and other free skating movements.
+All the elements must be linked together by connecting different steps and other comparable free skating movements.
 Skaters must use the entire ice surface.
 Forward and backward crossovers, however, do not constitute connecting steps.
 If a skater performs more elements than what is prescribed, only the first attempt, or the allowed number of attempts, is counted in their final score.

-A well-balanced free skate for junior and senior men and women single skaters must consist of the following: up to seven jump elements, one of which has to be an Axel jump; up to three spins, one of which has to be a spin combination (one a spin with just one position, and one flying spin with a flying entrance); only one step sequence; and only one choreographic sequence.
+A well-balanced free skate must consist of the following: